DIAL-Community/exchange-frontend/README.md

-# DIAL Catalog of Digital Solutions
+# DIAL's Digital Impact Exchange

-The Catalog of Digital Solutions is an interactive online resource to support donors, governments, and procurers in the development and implementation of digital strategies.​ The catalog aggregates data from a variety of sources (including the Digital Public Goods Alliance, WHO, Digital Square and the DIAL Open Source Center) and allows the user to identify and evaluate digital tools that may be applicable for their use cases or projects.
+The Digital Impact Exchange is an interactive online resource to support donors, governments, and procurers in the development and implementation of digital strategies.​ The Exchange aggregates data from a variety of sources (including the Digital Public Goods Alliance, WHO, Digital Square and the DIAL Open Source Center) and allows the user to identify and evaluate digital tools that may be applicable for their use cases or projects.

 The catalog supports the [SDG Digital Investment Framework](https://digitalimpactalliance.org/research/sdg-digital-investment-framework/) developed by DIAL and ITU.